StorkSMS/Stork-SMS-Dapp/docs/getting-started/solana-seeker.md

 No additional cost for Seeker optimization.
 Same 0.0033 SOL for conversation creation.

 ### What makes Seeker different from regular phones?
-Seeker provides hardware-level wallet security, biometric authentication, and Web3-optimized performance that regular phones can't match.
+Seeker provides hardware-level wallet security, biometric authentication, native push notifications, and Web3-optimized performance that regular phones can't match.

+### Will I get push notifications on Seeker?
+Yes!
+Seeker supports native push notifications for new messages, chat invitations, and transaction updates - a feature not available on other devices.

 ***